Taurus Constellation Facts

 Taurus is one of the constellations of the zodiac and belongs to the 88 modern constellations.
 According to the tropical zodiac the Sun resides in it from April 20 to May 20 while in the sidereal zodiac the Sun is said to transit it from May 16 to June 15.
 Astrologically, this is associated with the planet Venus.

 Taurus is the Latin for “bull”.
-This is a large constellation in the northern hemisphere.
-This constellation was first described by Ptolemy.
+This is a large constellation in the northern hemisphere which was first described by Ptolemy.

 Dimensions: 797 square degrees.